 2. How To Deliver Value-Based on These Intents

 Now that we know what our audience wants, how can we address their needs?

 In short, here is about content and providing information.
 Develop a content calendar.
-Remember that SEO is a long-term game and you’ll need to maintain consistency both in quantity (how often you publish) and quality (maintain high relevance and value).
+Remember that SEO for B2B companies is a long-term game and you’ll need to maintain consistency both in quantity (how often you publish) and quality (maintain high relevance and value).

 For each keyword you target, you have two different options:

 - Create a content that is significantly better than your competitors’ (the top-ranking pages)

 - Take a different approach and cover the topic from a different angle.
 In short, be different